ManuelBelmonte/Roll_Java/README.md

 # Roll_Java
-Is a game of luck, using methods, conditional and loops Rolling Java is a game of luck.
+Is a game of luck, using method and in inside the method use a randome number to count to 1 to 6 , conditional and loops

  If the user rolls:

 6: the game stops.